Torak (Žitište): Under Habsburg monarchy: 1718–1867

 Between 1765 and 1767, the Vienna Court forcibly colonized Romanians from one area of the Banat to another, in order to make room for colonists from other parts of the Holy Roman Empire.
-Thus, Romanians from Szakálháza or Sǎcălaz near Timişoara and Mândruloc (not far from the Mureş river, near Arad), were colonized by force to the area of present-day Torac.
-Once on the new territory of Torac, these colonists gave the old names to their new settlements, that is, Sǎcălaz (Toracul Mare) and Sefdin (Toracul Mic).
+Thus, Romanians from Szakálháza or Săcălaz near Timișoara and Mândruloc (not far from the Mureș river, near Arad), were colonized by force to the area of present-day Torac.
+Once on the new territory of Torac, these colonists gave the old names to their new settlements, that is, Săcălaz (Toracul Mare) and Sefdin (Toracul Mic).